North East England 1920-1938

 George VI is crowned at Westminster Abbey.
 In December last year his elder brother King Edward VIII – who was never crowned – abdicated because of his intention to marry American Mrs Wallis Simpson.

 Newcastle’s Armstrong College merges with the School of Medicine in the city (Durham College of Medicine) to form King’s College, the Newcastle-based division of the University of Durham.
 The Medical School will abandon their home in Northumberland Road (the Sutherland Building) and relocate to a new site near the Armstrong College opposite the Royal Victoria Infirmary.
 Durham University is now recognised as a university with two divisions centred on Durham and Newcastle.

 1937 – Cinema boom

-Many cinemas are built in the region in the 1930s, including three at Darlington, four at Gateshead, five in Sunderland and 15 in Newcastle.
+Many cinemas are built in the region in the late 20s and 1930s, including three at Darlington, four at Gateshead, five in Sunderland and 15 in Newcastle.
 By 1939, Darlington has more cinema seats per head of population than any other town in Britain.